Lyndsey Goddard is a London Wedding Photographer

 I studied Fine Art and have always loved photography.
 I’d photograph school friends on a little Olympus OM-10 camera and develop the films during my lunch break.
 I photographed my first wedding back in 2003 (it was a disaster.
 Buy me a drink and I’ll tell you about it).
 Over the next few years, I shot album covers, dabbled in birth photography, and was on the team that covered the 2005 Cannes Film Festival for French newspaper Le Monde.
 I gained qualifications at London College of Communication where I’m now a visiting lecturer to the Graduate Diploma Photography students.
-The transition from doing the odd commercial job to being a full-time wedding photographer wasn’t a great epiphany: I photographed a few friends’ weddings in 2007, they loved the pictures, recommended me to their friends and it snowballed from there.
+The transition from doing the odd commercial job to being a full-time London wedding photographer wasn’t a great epiphany: I photographed a few friends’ weddings in 2007, they loved the pictures, recommended me to their friends and it snowballed from there.
 By 2009, I was photographing weddings full-time.

 You’ll see from looking around my site that my approach to wedding photography is very natural and “hands-off”.
 Whether you want to call it documentary wedding photography, reportage wedding photography, or even wedding photojournalism, it all amounts to the same thing; I won’t stop any of the proceedings, set shots up, boss you around or ask anyone to pose for the camera.
 In other words, you’ll barely know I’m there.
 This means you can enjoy the day fully knowing every precious moment is being captured.
-Read more about my approach to documentary wedding photography here to understand how I work on a wedding day.
+Read more about my approach to candid wedding photography here to understand how I work on a wedding day.

 In late 2016, I won the awards for ”Best London Wedding Photographer”, and ”Best Wedding Photographer in England” in the national finals of The 2017 Wedding Industry Awards.
 The TWIA recognises and awards excellence in the wedding industry and is the only UK competition where you are judged not only on your photographs but by what your previous wedding couples say about you.
 You can read some comments from my lovely couples about their experience of working with me.
 I now work as a judge for the Wedding Industry Awards ‘Best Photographer’ category.